WokLibCodeClub/.github/profile/README.md

 #### Python

-For our new Python coders we will continue learning the basics of Python, by writing code for an Age Calculator.
+##### For our new Python coders:

+We will continue learning the basics of Python, by writing code for an Age Calculator.
 If you would like to check up on the code we wrote during the last session you can find the code (with a lot of Python comments added to explain what we were doing) at this link:

 [trinket.io/python/05d317e0a9](https://trinket.io/python/05d317e0a9)